About Rabbi Sobel

-Previously, Rabbi Sobel served as Executive Director of the Union for Reform Judaism’s Canadian Council for Reform Judaism and ARZA Canada for over 9 years.
-Later, as Judaic Consultant for the York Region of the UJA Federation of Greater Toronto, Rabbi Sobel was responsible for developing and enhancing spiritual life in the York region, the fastest growing Jewish population in all of North America.
+For more than nine years, Rabbi Sobel served as Executive Director of the Union for Reform Judaism’s Canadian Council for Reform Judaism and ARZA Canada.
+She later held the role of Judaic Consultant for the York Region of the UJA Federation of Greater Toronto, where she was responsible for developing and enhancing Jewish spiritual life in one of the fastest-growing Jewish populations in North America.

-Rabbi Sobel views food as a catalyst for creating community and welcoming.
-(She is a secret “Iron-Chef Wanna-be“).
-She truly views her table as a “mikdash m’at – a miniature alter”, a place where the holy and the ordinary come together.
+Rabbi Sobel views food as a powerful catalyst for community and sacred connection.
+She understands the table as a “mikdash m’at,” a small sanctuary, where the holy and the ordinary meet through hospitality, conversation, and shared nourishment.

-The daughter of a Reform rabbi (Rabbi Richard J. Sobel, z״l, from Glens Falls, NY), Rabbi Sobel was ordained from Hebrew Union College-Jewish Institute of Religion in New York in May, 1989.
-She received her undergraduate degree in mass communications from Boston University’s School of Public Communications.
+The daughter of a Reform rabbi, the late Rabbi Richard J. Sobel, z”l, of Glens Falls, New York, Rabbi Sobel was ordained by Hebrew Union College Jewish Institute of Religion in New York in 1989.
+She holds a Bachelor of Science in Mass Communications from Boston University’s School of Public Communications.

 The current incarnation of the site, launched in early 2016, was designed and developed by the Motech Agency.
 (More about the site.)